Workbot254/alx-pre_course/README.md

-This is my trial test file
+Text for my 2nd readme